-Founded in 1930, New Orleans Speech and Hearing Center provides hearing testing and rehabilitation for all ages.
+New Orleans Speech and Hearing Center provides hearing testing and rehabilitation for all ages.
+This includes a variety of hearing aid options.
 Our Master and Doctoral level audiologists provide information, consultation, and recommendations for every client in a caring manner.
-We offer a variety of hearing aid options.
 We fit hearing aids on children and adults.

 Oticon Alta Pro miniRITE Hearing Aid is available at NOSHC.

 Being fit with new hearing devices will bring about many new experiences.
 It is important for you to know what to expect.
 There are things that should be right about the new devices from day one and every day after that.
 If you have difficulty in any of these areas, we will make it right as soon as possible:

 · The hearing devices should be functional on a daily basis and, if they are not working, repairs will be completed in a timely manner.